finspec/finspec-spec/documentation/schema_def_3.0.md

 }
 ```

-A simple array of noted associated with a document / fieldset / field (depending on where the array appears).
+A simple array of noted associated with a document/fieldset/field (depending on where the array appears).

 Field Name | Type | Description
 ---|:---:|---